drissaitkassi/drissaitkassi/README.md

 ---

-'Hi my name is Ait Kassi Driss I’m a passionate self-taught software developer based in morocco north Africa, Working on full stack web and mobile applications.
-Started my journey in 2019, always looking forward to learn new technologies and evolve as a developer, And Make a positive impact on more and more people.
+'Hi my name is Ait Kassi Driss I’m a passionate software developer based in morocco north Africa, Working on full stack web and mobile applications.
+Started my journey in 2020, always looking forward to learn new technologies and evolve as a developer, And Make a positive impact on more and more people.
 Fun facts I’m a music lover I play multiple instruments and I create music for virtually any genre, I’m also fascinated by space and astrophysics which is reflected on my portfolio design .
 Thank you for stopping by and taking the time to read through looking forward to meet you in the wild Stay safe'

 <br>